©Blaise Tobia

 ITALIAN LANGUAGE PROGRAM

-In the Spring 2023 Semester, some classes will be in person during the day.
+During the SUMMER 2023 Period, some classes will be in person during the day.

-Early Birds and Night Owls Classes will stay online.
+Early Birds and Night Owls Classes will be only online.

-• In the event that students enrolled in an in-person class cannot attend in person, AISPhila will let them join the lesson via Zoom.
+- In the event that you cannot attend in person, AISPhila will let them join the lesson via Zoom.
 In this case, students who will be following the lesson remotely will ONLY be able to sit in on the class, without actively participating in activities SPECIFICALLY planned out for in-person learning.

 ONLINE CLASSES for Early Birds and Night Owls!